 “Oh, my dear Blushweaver.
 It was positively tragic.”

 Lightsong raised an eyebrow.
 Mercystar was a voluptuous woman with a bit more weight on her than Blushweaver.
-Both were still, of course, perfect examples of feminine beauty.
-Blushweaver was simply the lithe--yet busty--and Mercystar the curvaceous--yet busty--sort.
-She lounged back on a couch, being fanned with large fern leaves by several of her serving men.
+Both were, of course, perfect examples of feminine beauty.
+Blushweaver was simply the lithe--yet busty--type and Mercystar the curvaceous--yet busty--sort.
+Mercystar lounged back on a couch, being fanned with large fern leaves by several of her serving men.

 She didn’t have Blushweaver’s subtle sense of style.
-There was an skill to choosing bright clothing that didn’t edge into garishness.
+There was a skill to choosing bright clothing that didn’t edge into garishness.
 Lightsong didn’t have it--but he had servants who did.
 Mercystar, likely, didn’t know that such a skill even existed.

 Though, he thought, orange and gold aren’t exactly the easiest colors to make look dignified.

-“Mercystar, dear,” Blushweaver said, sitting down beside the other Goddesses couch.
+“Mercystar, dear,” Blushweaver said, sitting down beside the Goddesses.
 One of the servants provided a plush, colorful stool, sliding it beneath Blushweaver just as she moved to sit.

 “I can understand how you must feel,” Blushweaver said.

 “Can you?”
 Mercystar asked.
 “Can you possibly?
 This is terrible.
 Some. . .some miscreant snuck into my very home, accosting my servants!
 The home of a Goddess!
-Who would do such a thing.”
+Who would do such a thing?”

 “Indeed, he must have been deranged,” Blushweaver said calmly, soothingly.
 Lightsong stood beside her stool, hands clasped behind his back.
 An afternoon breeze blew across the courtyard, though the group was shaded by a pavilion.
 Some of Blushweaver’s garden workers had brought flowers and trees over, surrounding the canopy, making the entire place smell of flowers and pollen.

 “I can’t understand it,” Mercystar said.
-“The men at the gates are supposed to stop these kinds of things.
+“The men at the gates are supposed to stop these kinds of things!
 Why do we have walls, if people can just walk in and break into our homes.
 I just don’t feel safe any more.”

 “I’m certain the guards will be more diligent in the future,” Blushweaver said.